OsmanKandemir/indicator-intelligence/README.md

 ## Description

-Indicator collects informations (Static Files, Domains) to detect threats.
-Calculates hashes to detect changes.
+Indicator-Intelligence collects static files and associated domains.
+Calculates hashes to threat analysis.

 Fundamental logic method is similar to IOC.